RealFormer: Transformer Likes Residual Attention: Introduction

 \section{Introduction}

-Transformer~\citep{Vaswani-2017-attention} architectures are the backbone of numerous state-of-the-art NLP models such as BERT ~\citep{Devlin-2019-bert}, GPT~\citep{Radford-2019-gpt2}, and Meena~\citep{Adiwardana-2020-meena}, and have seen wide successes across both academia and industry.
+Transformer~\citep{Vaswani-2017-attention} architectures are the backbone of numerous state-of-the-art NLP models such as BERT ~\citep{Devlin-2019-bert}, GPT~\citep{Radford-2019-gpt2}, and Meena~\citep{Adiwardana-2020-meena}, and have seen wide success across both academia and industry.
 Typically, a Transformer network consists of a stack of residual layers.
-The original design follows a ``Post-LN'' structure which adds Layer Norm (LN) as a ``post-processing'' step for each sub-layer, as shown in Figure~\ref{fig:realformer} (a).
-It has been adopted by various state-of-the-art models including BERT, XLNet~\citep{Yang-2019-xlnet}, RoBERTa~\citep{Liu-2019-roberta}, ALBERT~\citep{Lan-2019-albert}, and Transformer-XL~\citep{Dai-2019-transformerxl}.
-Another design is to reorganize the order of sub-layers to create a ``direct'' / clean path to propagate embeddings of tokens in the input sequence through the whole network, as shown in Figure~\ref{fig:realformer} (b).\footnote{Note that a final LN module is usually added at the very top of the whole network.} This design adds LN as a ``pre-processing'' step for each sub-layer, and is often referred to as ``Pre-LN'' and used by some well-known extra large models such as GPT-2~\citep{Radford-2019-gpt2} and Megatron~\citep{Shoeybi-2019-megatron}.
-In some sense, Post-LN and Pre-LN are analogous to ResNet v1~\citep{He-2016-resnetv1} and ResNet v2~\citep{He-2016-resnetv2} respectively in the Computer Vision literature.
-Although ResNet v2 is almost always preferable to v1 for Computer Vision, it might not have been the case for Pre-LN Transformer in the NLP literature.
+The original design follows a ``Post-LN'' structure which adds Layer Norm (LN) as a ``post-processing'' step for each sub-layer, as shown in Figure~\ref{fig:realformer}~(a).
+It has been adopted by various state-of-the-art models including BERT, XLNet~\citep{Yang-2019-xlnet}, RoBERTa~\citep{Liu-2019-roberta}, ALBERT~\citep{Lan-2019-albert}, Transformer-XL~\citep{Dai-2019-transformerxl}, and ETC~\citep{Ainslie-2020-etc}.
+Another notable design is to reorganize the order of modules to create a ``direct''/clean path to propagate embeddings of tokens in the input sequence through the whole network, as shown in Figure~\ref{fig:realformer}~(b).\footnote{Note that a final LN module is usually added at the very top of the whole network.} This design adds LN as a ``pre-processing'' step for each sub-layer, and is often referred to as ``Pre-LN'' and used by some well-known extra large models such as GPT-2~\citep{Radford-2019-gpt2} and Megatron~\citep{Shoeybi-2019-megatron}.
+In some respect, Post-LN and Pre-LN are analogous to ResNet v1~\citep{He-2016-resnetv1} and ResNet~v2~\citep{He-2016-resnetv2} respectively in the Computer Vision literature.
+Although ResNet~v2 is usually preferable to v1 for Computer Vision, it does not appear to be the case for Pre-LN Transformer in the NLP literature.
 It is likely that the particularities of self-attention modules and Transformer architectures potentially favor (at least slightly) different designs compared to traditional convolutional neural networks.